Ilnar Salimzianov's Personal Site

 - Fuel Innovation in Your Language: By contributing

-content (e.g., article archives, podcast audio), you provide the
+content (e.g., article archives, podcast audio), you provide the raw

-raw material to build better AI tools for your native language.
+material to build better AI tools for your native language.

 - Increase Your Reach: As AI tools for your language

-improve, your content becomes more accessible to a global
+improve, your content becomes more accessible to a global audience.

 - Future-Proof Your Content: Turn your existing

-archives into a valuable asset that contributes directly to the
+archives into a valuable asset that contributes directly to the digital

-digital vitality of your community.
+vitality of your community.

 For Language Activists and Communities